Five Things to do with Your Elderly Parents in Shaftesbury, Dorset

 The ruins sit in the walled garden, where there is also a large herb garden and ancient orchard.
 The museum itself holds a collection of fascinating carved stonework, Medieval floor tiles and illustrations from manuscripts telling the story of the nunnery.

 The audio guides that you can get from reception explain the exhibits and tell you about the site, bringing the abbey to life.
-For people who need elderly care, particularly dementia care, the peaceful gardens offer a delightful place to visit on a summer’s afternoon, with plenty of benches to rest on as you walk round.
+For people who need care at home, such as elderly care or dementia care, the peaceful gardens offer a delightful place to visit on a summer’s afternoon, with plenty of benches to rest on as you walk round.

 Shaftesbury Arts Centre